yoarpit/eliteeditor/readme.md

-# Hello this is a image editor for browser
+# Hello this is a image editor for browsers